rwpalmer/tzLib/doc/tzLib-QuickStart.md

 		*	Valid locations range from 0 to (EEPROM.length() - 128), where EEPROM.length() is the size of your device's EEPROM.

 FYI: It is worth noting that when you execute the tzLib.setEepromStartByte() command, you are telling tzLib where you want the tzBlock to be located in EEPROM.
 If the tzBlock is located in a different location, this method will erase the existing tzBlock, and rewrite it to the new, specified location.
 The tzBlock location is then updated in static memory so other methods know where the tzBlock now resides.

+### tzLib.setLocalTime()
+*	Must run in the firmware setup();
+*	Queries the HTTP server to get time zone data.
+Returns type int with values: EXIT_SUCCESS or EXIT_FAILURE to denote the success or failure of the query.
+After this methods runs, tzLib.getHttpStatus() method can be run to obtain a status message that either reports success, or why the query failed.
+*	Updates the tzBlock in EEPROM whenever the server provides new data.
+*	Configures the device's local time settings based on the latest data available.

+### tzLib.maintainLocalTime()
+*	Must run in the firmware loop().
+*	Triggers a DST transition when the scheduled time arrives
+*	Triggers periodic EEPROM refreshes (every 3-9 weeks)